superstar54/workgraph-collections/docs/source/ase/emt/index.rst

-CP2K
+EMT
 ===========================================

-Here are the collection of WorkGraphs for CP2K
+Here are the collection of WorkGraphs for EMT

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

-   eos
+   base
-   xps
+   atomization_energy